-Mind-Nature Institute is a multiple-level impact, environmental research, training and capacity development institution in Africa.
+Mind-Nature Institute is a multiple-level impact, environmental research, training, capacity development and collaborating institution and organisation in Africa.

 Over 70% of our region and nations land is under some form of Agriculture.
 It is mostly small holder, and scale farming system.
 As such, any environmental conservation effort need to ensure we have a pro-nature or environment food and agricultural system.
 We are proud to support pro-nature food and agricultural systems.
 Engaging in research, capacity development, shaping dialogues and policies, mobilising others.